Area Forecast Discussion

 wind gusts up to 20 kt or so this afternoon and early eve.

 SHORT TERM /SUNDAY THROUGH MONDAY NIGHT/...

-LONG TERM /TUESDAY THROUGH THURSDAY/...
+LONG TERM /TUESDAY THROUGH WEDNESDAY/...